Ronaldr1985/sleep-go/README.md

 ## Bugs

-If you don't pass milliseconds to the program first then it unforunately won't work and you will get undesired results.
+If you don't pass milliseconds to the program first then it unforunately won't work and you will get undesired results. **Fixed on 09/01/2021**